Global Bioethics Library

 We were very pleased to have participants in person and online from a range of disciplines and countries across Europe, Africa, Asia, and the Americas.
 We were grateful to our keynote speakers, Sridhar Venkatapuram (King’s College London) and Rita D’Alton-Harrison (Royal Holloway, University of London), fireside chat interviewees, Anna Dowrick (University of Oxford) and Tanvi Rai (University of Oxford), and panelists Alya Khan (London Metropolitan University), Agomoni Ganguli-Mitra (University of Edinburgh) and Mavis Machirori (Ada Lovelace Institute).

-We were also delighted to be supported by our session chairs Jordan Parsons (University of Birmingham), Jonathan Ives (University of Bristol), Rachael Gooberman-Hill (University of Bristol) as well as Eve Kamau, (Fabulous Minds Founder & Senior Director at Thermo Fishier Scientific), our volunteers Helen Smith, Shyamli Suneesh, Avgi Stavrou, Faiq Habash and funders the Institute of Medical Ethics; please visit ime-uk.org for further information, the Society for Applied Philosophy; please visit www.appliedphil.org, Fabulous Minds follow fabulousminsco on Instagram, and Inclusive Research Collective; please visit inclusiverc.com/.
+We were also delighted to be supported by our session chairs Jordan Parsons (University of Birmingham), Kumeri Bandara (University of Oxford), Jonathan Ives (University of Bristol), Rachael Gooberman-Hill (University of Bristol) as well as Eve Kamau, (Fabulous Minds Founder & Senior Director at Thermo Fishier Scientific), our volunteers Helen Smith, Shyamli Suneesh, Avgi Stavrou, Faiq Habash and funders the Institute of Medical Ethics; please visit ime-uk.org for further information, the Society for Applied Philosophy; please visit www.appliedphil.org, Fabulous Minds follow fabulousminsco on Instagram, and Inclusive Research Collective; please visit inclusiverc.com/.
 Lastly we enjoyed the comedy performance by Muhsin Yesilada who made us all laugh with antidotes about dark humour, misinformation and academia.
 The BBB24 music playlist was made by Harleen and can be found on Spotify.

 Watch the webinar recordings here: